onlyuser/NatLang/README.md

 1. Identify lexer terminal with ambiguous meaning.
 2. Identify parser rules that use the lexer terminals with ambiguous meaning, and assign each use case a different lexer terminal ID.
-3. Take advantage of stateful lexing to return different lexer terminal IDs when recognizing the same lexer terminal regex.
+3. For each lexer terminal use case, take advantage of stateful lexing to return a different lexer terminal ID when recognizing the same lexer terminal regex.
-4. Carefully tune grammar such that each rule has a unique FIRST(1) look-ahead in each use case.
+4. Carefully tune grammar such that each rule has a unique FIRST(1) look-ahead (leading edge literal) that can be triggered in each use case.

 Make Targets
 ------------